 Dewatering will be required to facilitate mining of the MRP East orebody.
-Groundwater will be abstracted from the proposed Princess and Ambassador mining areas via bores with any surplus abstraction being disposed of in the Reinjection Borefield.
+Groundwater will be abstracted from the proposed Princess and Ambassador mining areas via bores and used for dust suppression with any surplus groundwater abstracted being disposed of in the Reinjection Borefield.
 Groundwater disposed of into the Reinjection Borefield is required to be of a similar or better quality than established baseline conditions.

-The baseline pH of groundwater in the MRP East area generally ranges between pH~4 to pH~8.
+The baseline pH of groundwater in the MRP East area generally ranges between pH~5 to pH~7.5.
 The pH of groundwater in the Reinjection Borefield area is generally in the range of pH~4 and pH~6.
 Groundwater salinity increases naturally in the direction of flow.
-The salinity of groundwater in the MRP East area measured as EC is in the range of 20,000 to 60,000 μ S/cm.
-The salinity of the groundwater downgradient of the MR East area south of the Ambassador West deposit in the Reinjection Borefield is generally in the range of 50,000 to 90,000 μ S/cm.
+The salinity of groundwater in the MRP East area measured as EC is in the range of 20,000 to $60,000\,\mu\text{S/cm}$.
+The salinity of the groundwater downgradient of the MR East area south of the Ambassador West deposit in the Reinjection Borefield is generally in the range of 50,000 to $90,000\,\mu\text{S/cm}$.
 Pre-mining baseline monitoring demonstrates that the primary groundwater quality parameters of pH and EC of dewatering abstraction is expected to be better than the groundwater in the receiving aquifer at the Reinjection Borefield.

-The upper limit concentrations for key metals in the proposed East and West mining and Reinjection Borefield areas from historic monitoring over the period 2014 to 2018 that have been previously reported in the GMMP are shown in Table 6.
+The upper limit concentrations for key metals in the proposed East and West mining and Reinjection Borefield areas from historic monitoring over the period 2014 to 2018 that have been previously reported in the GMMP are shown in Table 8.
+The provenance of these data remains under review.

-Table 6: Upper Limit Concentrations Dissolved Metals (2014 to 2018)
+Table 8: Upper Limit Concentrations Dissolved Metals (2014 to 2018)